microsoft/WinDbg-Samples/TargetComposition/SymBuilder/Readme.txt

 // SOURCES TOUR
 //*************************************************

+The included Visual Studio solution contains two projects:

+    - SymBuilder:      The plug-in itself (described below).
+This is a native debugger extension built in C++ using the target composition APIs and the debugger data model APIs (via a C++17 helper library)

+    - SymBuilderTests: A test suite for the plug-in (described in a section near the bottom of the document entitled "TESTING THE PLUG-IN".
+This is a managed (C#) test harness utilizing the DbgX package to drive the debugger engine.
+The tests themselves are written in JavaScript.

 This plug-in is separated into several distinct layers:

 1) The core extension (boilerplate necessary to be an extension and register):